Desousak/svg-pen-sketch/README.md

 // Same can be done for the eraser end of a pen (if it has one) canvas.eraserDownCallback = (removedPaths, event) => {};
 canvas.eraserUpCallback = (event) => {};

+// Toggles the use of the eraser
+// Useful for when certain pens dont support the eraser canvas.toggleForcedEraser();
 ```

 (Including the source in your project)